Baker Street Funding - Lawsuit Loans, Pre-Settlement Funding and Litigation Funding logo

 • Civil lawsuit plaintiffs with strong case merit but limited personal liquidity for living expenses

-• Individuals who cannot qualify for traditional loans due to credit history but have pending settlements
+• Individuals who may not meet traditional loan criteria due to credit history but have pending settlements

 Updated 2026-04-30